Contest Deadline: Monday Feb. 17, 2020, noon (Eastern Standard Time)

 - A portfolio may contain no more than 20 entries.
 A story or essay counts as one entry.

-- A portfolio must contain images from at least two of the following categories of images: news, feature, sports, portrait/personality, news story, feature story or sports story.
+- A portfolio must contain images from at least two of the following categories of images: news, feature, sports, portrait/personality, news story, feature story or a sports story.

 - Portfolios are judged on the basis of photographic excellence, subject matter, versatility, technical quality, and originality.